-Thinking of being a Tutor at U3A?
+Thinking about Teaching at U3A?

 We welcome new Tutors with open arms!
 Tutors are vital to U3A Brisbane.
 We would not exist without them.
 If you have been thinking of becoming a tutor or starting a discussion group, please come along to our next information session, or enquire to the appropriate Coordinator listed below.
 There is an information session for prospective tutors usually at the beginning of each year at one of our City Campus venues.
 For information on tutoring at the City Campus (Creek St or Adelaide St), please contact our Tutor Liaison Officer, Gail Hawkins, by email at: